Blog

 11. Abixen

 Abixen is a microservices-based software platform for creating enterprise applications.
-Abixen allows users can to implement a new, separated microservice by creating new functionalities.
+Abixen allows users to implement a new, separated microservice by creating new functionalities.
 Abixen 's organizational division consists of pages and modules and one of the functional modules is the Business Intelligence service.

 Main Feature